wormhole-foundation/wormhole/docs/operations.md

 specific to Wormhole - this applies to any hot keys.

 Our node software takes extra care to lock memory using mlock(2) to prevent keys from being swapped out to disk, which is why it requires extra capabilities.
+Yes, other chains might want to do this too :-)

 Storing keys on an HSM or using remote signers only partially mitigates the risk of server compromise - it means the key can't get stolen, but an attacker could still cause the HSM to sign malicious payloads.
 Future iterations of Wormhole